Brokencyde: Will Never Die, Guilty Pleasure and departure of Phat J and Antz (2010–2014)

 In early 2010, the band released two songs for free download on their Myspace.
 The songs were "I'm Da Shizzit" and a cover of the song "Sexy Bitch" by David Guetta.
 In the summer Brokencyde co-headlined the 2 DRUNK 2 FUCK tour with Jeffree Star.
 Soon after the tour ended they announced that they were in the studio.
 In the beginning of fall their new album was announced to be complete with the title of Will Never Die.
 The album was released on Break Silence Recordings on November 9.
 In winter 2010, Brokencyde co-headlined the KA$H 4 KU$H tour with the Millionaires.
 On October 30, the video for "Teach Me How to Scream" was released via MySpace.

+In April 2011, the members of Brokencyde assaulted Punchline drummer Cory Muro at Smiling Moose in Pittsburgh, Pennsylvania.
+This resulted in Muro needing three staples in his head and his friend Johnny Grushecky having a broken nose.

 The group released their third studio album Guilty Pleasure on November 8, 2011.
 An updated version was later released on March 13, 2012 titled Guilty Pleasurez which the band is supporting with a European "Guilty Pleasurez" tour.

 In 2012, Brokencyde played dates on the "Fight to Unite Tour" alongside other acts including Blood on the Dance Floor, Deuce (formerly of Hollywood Undead), Polkadot Cadaver, William Control and The Bunny the Bear.
 On October 29, 2012, Julian "Phat J" McClellan announced via his official YouTube page that he was amicably leaving Brokencyde to pursue a solo career.